rtk-rs/rnx2crx/README.md

 ```

 2. `-t HH:MM:SS` let's you customize the CRINEX compression time during that date.
-When `-t` is not specified, we use the system time:
+When `-t` is not specified, we use the system time.

 ```bash
 crx2rnx -q -d 2000-01-01 -t 01:02:03 ESBC00DNK_R_20201770000_01D_30S_MO.crx.gz
 ```

+When Time is specified without Date, we use the date retrieved from system time and replace the time during that day.

 ## Licensing